Xcaciv/Xcaciv.Cupcake/docs/Xcaciv.Cupcake.prd.md

   - Invalid paths handled with clear error messages
   - Packages loaded from configured directory on startup

 ### 10.16.
-Authentication and authorization
+Authentication and authorization (hosting-context specific)

 - **ID**: CUP-016
-- **Description**: As a system administrator, I want to control who can execute commands and install packages so that I can enforce security policies.
+- **Description**: As a system administrator, I want security controls to align with the hosting context so that sensitive operations are protected without imposing a one-size-fits-all role model.
 - **Acceptance criteria**:
-  - User authentication required for sensitive operations
-  - Role-based authorization for command execution
-  - Administrator role required to install/remove packages
+  - Console UI runs in user-space under the current OS user; sensitive operations require explicit confirmation or policy configuration.
+  - Windows service deployments enforce authorization via service account permissions and OS policies.
+  - Web API deployments use the hosting framework’s authentication and authorization (e.g., ASP.NET Core), including API keys, OAuth, or enterprise identity.
-  - Package installation can be disabled entirely
+  - Package installation can be disabled or restricted by configuration, depending on hosting context.
-  - Authorization checks logged for audit
-  - Unauthorized attempts return clear error messages
+  - Security-relevant actions are audited; unauthorized attempts return clear error messages without exposing sensitive details.